 Answer: The Bible in general, along with Jesus and Paul in particular, regarded celibacy as a higher calling than marriage.
 This, however, begs another question.
 Why are some called of God to stay single while others are not?

-Many men of faith in the Bible married.
+Many men of faith in the Bible did not lead a single life but were married.
 Some of these include Abraham, David, Noah, Isaiah, Peter, Job, Moses, Joseph and many others.

 God knows humans (he did make us) and will not allow us to be tempted beyond what we are able to endure (1Corinthians 10:13).
-Paul was aware of this, so although in 1Corinthians 7 he places the single state as being spiritually superior to the married state, he made it crystal clear it was not a sin to marry (1Corinthians 7:27 - 28).
+The Apostle Paul was aware of this, so although he places the state of being single as being spiritually superior to the married state, he made it crystal clear it was not a sin to marry (1Corinthians 7:27 - 28).

-According to Paul, it is not a sin to marry nor is the sex act itself within marriage a sin (1Corinthians 7:1 - 7).
-This last verse, as well as verse 2, helps explain why Paul said the married state was not a sin, but it was a lower spiritual state than celibacy.
+Paul states it is not a sin to marry nor is the sex act itself, within marriage, a sin (1Corinthians 7:1 - 7).
+These Bible verses, especially verse 2, helps explain why He said the married state was not a sin, but it was still a lower spiritual state than celibacy.

 Interestingly, Jesus gave similar reasoning to the disciples when they questioned His condemnation of easy divorce laws.
 He told them, "For there are eunuchs who were born thus from their mother's womb . . . and there are eunuchs who have made themselves eunuchs for the kingdom of heaven's sake.
 He who is able to accept it, let him accept it" (Matthew 19:12).

 The verses in 1Corinthians 7 merely make it clear that those who are not able to receive Jesus' teaching are not sinning when they marry to avoid burning with passion.
 In 1Corinthians 7:32 - 35 Paul explains his reasoning behind encouraging believers to maintain their status as a single.